 Cyanotype is a photographic printing process that produces a cyan-blue print.
 It is literally a “dark blue impression”.
-Cyanotype images are made using light-sensitive chemicals to produce the permanent pigment ‘Prussian Blue’.
+Cyanotype images are made using light-sensitive chemicals to produce the permanent ‘blue print’.

-During this fascinating workshop you will learn the entire cyanotype process, from preparing chemicals to making contact and shadow photograms.
+During this fascinating workshop you will learn the entire cyanotype process, from preparing chemicals to making photograms using a range of different found objects and natural forms.

-The workshop is a very practical-learning workshop and a large portion of the day will be practising making photograms, making sure you have a good understanding of process.
-You will make photograms on both paper and fabric and will be able to take your images home at the end of the day.
+The workshop is a practical learning workshop and, after demonstrations, a large portion of the day will be practising making photograms, making sure you have a good understanding of the process.
+You will be able to take your wonderful cyan-blue prints home at the end of the day.

 If you have any objects you would like to try and make images with, do bring them along!